taylorjohn/LLM-Learning-Progression/README.md

 1. **Start with the basics**: Begin with the **unigram model** to understand how simple language models work.
 2. **Progress step-by-step**: Follow the models in sequence—**unigram**, **bigram**, **N-gram**, and then **RNN** and **LSTM**—before advancing to transformers and GPT models.
 3. **Do the exercises**: Each model directory contains **exercises** to help you implement the models and solidify your understanding.
-4. **Check the solutions**: Once you’ve completed the exercises, refer to the **solution files** to verify your work or get help with tricky problems.
+4. **Check the solutions**: Once you've completed the exercises, refer to the **solution files** to verify your work or get help with tricky problems.

 ---